Uni-Gal/Ayaka/README.md

 This is a project working-in-progress for OSPP 2022.

-Gal is a voice novel engine which aims at 3 goals: simple, free, concentrate.
+Ayaka is a voice novel engine which aims at 3 goals: simple, free, concentrate.

 ## Docs
-See GalBook:
+See Ayaka Book:
 ``` bash
 $ make serve-book
 ```